RiverRiverGodGod/MAHOP/draft.md

-# Fifth week: breakthrough -- significant improvement through general prompt and rule augment
+# Sixth week: RAG-effect, keypoint match and bertscore, new finetune and RL

 ## API choice